Fractal Audio Systems: Products

 Fractal expanded the Axe-FX into a family of products, including updates to the original rack-mount system, as well as floor units.
 Fractal's first floor unit was the FX8, which exclusively offered the Axe-FX's effects emulations; amplifier modeling was added with the AX8, which was replaced by the more compact FM-3 and the larger FM-9.

 In the U.S., the Axe-FX can only be purchased via the company's website, rather than through retailers.
 Chase noted in a 2011 interview that demand was so high that buyers were using HTML scripts to ping the website and automatically place orders when stock was made available, and that as a result batches of new units would sell out in seconds.

 The Axe-FX and FM-series modelers were updated in 2024 with "Turbo" editions, featuring new CPU chips and increased processing power.
 Later that same year, Fractal introduced their first effects-only offering since the discontinued FX8, the four-footswitch VP4 Virtual Pedalboard.

+In 2025, Fractal introduced the AM4 amp modeler as the brand's entry point product into its modeling ecosystem.
+Powered by the same algorithms as the Axe-FX III, the AM4 is Fractal's most compact all-in-one modeler to date, with four footswitches, four universal parameter controls, and a redesigned interface.